gfranko/amdclean/README.md

 ## Why

-Many developers like to use the AMD API to write modular JavaScript, but do not want to include a full AMD loader (e.g. [require.js](https://github.com/jrburke/requirejs)), or AMD shim (e.g. [almond.js](https://github.com/jrburke/almond)) because of file size/source code readability concerns.
+Many developers like to use the AMD and/or CommonJS (CJS) module APIs to write modular JavaScript, but do not want to include a full AMD or CJS loader (e.g. [require.js](https://github.com/jrburke/requirejs)), or shim (e.g. [almond.js](https://github.com/jrburke/almond), [browserify](http://browserify.org/)) because of file size/source code readability concerns.

-By incorporating AMDclean.js into the build process, there is no need for Require or Almond.
+By incorporating AMDclean.js into the build process, you no longer need to include Require.js or use Browserify.

 Since AMDclean rewrites your source code into standard JavaScript, it is a great fit for JavaScript library/web app authors who want a tiny download in one file after using the